310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Midori serious %}
 Well, I think Tetora-kun will keep pushing forward no matter what, and work as hard as he can.

-So don’t just give up like that; please keep supporting him in every way you can—Senpai.
+So don’t just give up like that; please keep supporting him in every way you can — Senpai.
 {% endbubble %}

 {% bubble Chiaki serious %}